LucientZ/DiscordPyBot/serverdata/README.md

-This folder will fill with
+This folder will fill with command permission files when s-enable or s-disable are used on a server